Mike Napoli: 2012

 On February 11, 2012, Napoli signed a one-year, $9.4 million deal to avoid arbitration with the Rangers.
 Napoli filed for $11.5 million, but the Rangers countered with $8.3 million.
 He received the second highest raise for anyone in their third or fourth time through the arbitration process, with Prince Fielder taking the top spot.
-In 2012 he batted .227, and was fifth in the AL in passed balls, with 8.
-He became a free agent after the season.
+In 2012 he batted .227, and finished fifth in the AL in passed balls, with eight.
+Napoli became a free agent after the season.

 Boston Red Sox

 On December 3, 2012, Napoli agreed to a three-year, $39 million deal with the Boston Red Sox, pending a physical examination.
 Following a six-week period during which the status of the deal was in question after his physical showed signs of a hip issue, Napoli came to terms with the Red Sox on a one-year, $5 million deal with incentives that could make the deal worth $13 million.
 The incentives were to stay on the active roster for at least 165 days (which Napoli achieved), or get up to 625 plate appearances with at least 120 days on the roster.